suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Because of this, all command sequences in the manifest are encoded in a bstr so that there is a single code path needed for all command sequences

-## Outer Wrapper
+## Envelope

 This object is a container for the other pieces of the manifest to provide a common mechanism to find each of the parts.
-All elements of the outer wrapper are contained in bstr objects.
-Wherever the manifest references an object in the outer wrapper, the bstr is included in the digest calculation.
+All elements of the envelope are contained in bstr objects.
+Wherever the manifest references an object in the envelope, the bstr is included in the digest calculation.

-The CDDL that describes the wrapper is below
+The CDDL that describes the envelope is below

 ~~~
-SUIT_Outer_Wrapper = {
+SUIT_Envelope = {
     suit-delegation            => bstr .cbor SUIT_Delegation
-    suit-authentication-wrapper   => bstr .cbor
+    suit-authentication-wrapper
-                                     SUIT_Authentication_Wrapper / nil,
-    $SUIT_Manifest_Wrapped,
-    ? suit-dependency-resolution  => bstr .cbor SUIT_Command_Sequence,
-    ? suit-payload-fetch          => bstr .cbor SUIT_Command_Sequence,
-    ? suit-install                => bstr .cbor SUIT_Command_Sequence,
-    ? suit-text                   => bstr .cbor SUIT_Text_Map,
-    ? suit-coswid                 => bstr .cbor COSWID
+        => bstr .cbor SUIT_Authentication_Wrapper / nil,
+    $$SUIT_Manifest_Wrapped,
+    * $$SUIT_Severed_Fields,
 }

 SUIT_Delegation = [ + [ + CWT ] ]

-SUIT_Authentication_Wrapper = [ + (COSE_Mac_Tagged / COSE_Sign_Tagged /
+SUIT_Authentication_Wrapper = [ + bstr .cbor SUIT_Authentication_Block ]

+SUIT_Authentication_Block /= COSE_Mac_Tagged
+SUIT_Authentication_Block /= COSE_Sign_Tagged
-                                  COSE_Mac0_Tagged / COSE_Sign1_Tagged)]
+SUIT_Authentication_Block /= COSE_Mac0_Tagged
-SUIT_Encryption_Wrapper = COSE_Encrypt_Tagged / COSE_Encrypt0_Tagged
+SUIT_Authentication_Block /= COSE_Sign1_Tagged

-SUIT_Manifest_Wrapped //= (suit-manifest  => bstr .cbor SUIT_Manifest)
+$$SUIT_Manifest_Wrapped //= (suit-manifest  => bstr .cbor SUIT_Manifest)
-SUIT_Manifest_Wrapped //= (
+$$SUIT_Manifest_Wrapped //= (
     suit-manifest-encryption-info => bstr .cbor SUIT_Encryption_Wrapper,
     suit-manifest-encrypted       => bstr
 )

+SUIT_Encryption_Wrapper = COSE_Encrypt_Tagged / COSE_Encrypt0_Tagged

+$$SUIT_Severed_Fields //= ( suit-dependency-resolution =>
+    bstr .cbor SUIT_Command_Sequence)
+$$SUIT_Severed_Fields //= (suit-payload-fetch =>
+    bstr .cbor SUIT_Command_Sequence)
+$$SUIT_Severed_Fields //= (suit-install =>
+    bstr .cbor SUIT_Command_Sequence)
+$$SUIT_Severed_Fields //= (suit-text =>
+    bstr .cbor SUIT_Text_Map)
+$$SUIT_Severed_Fields //= (suit-coswid =>
+    bstr .cbor concise-software-identity)
 ~~~

-All elements of the outer wrapper must be wrapped in a bstr to minimize the complexity of the code that evaluates the cryptographic integrity of the element and to ensure correct serialization for integrity and authenticity checks.
+All elements of the envelope must be wrapped in a bstr to minimize the complexity of the code that evaluates the cryptographic integrity of the element and to ensure correct serialization for integrity and authenticity checks.

 The suit-authentication-wrapper contains a list of 1 or more cryptographic authentication wrappers for the core part of the manifest.
 These are implemented as COSE_Mac_Tagged or COSE_Sign_Tagged blocks.
-The Manifest is authenticated by these blocks in "detached payload" mode.
+Each of these blocks contains a SUIT_Digest of the manifest.
+This enables modular processing of the manifest.
 The COSE_Mac_Tagged and COSE_Sign_Tagged blocks are described in RFC 8152 {{RFC8152}} and are beyond the scope of this document.
-The suit-authentication-wrapper MUST come first in the SUIT_Outer_Wrapper, regardless of canonical encoding of CBOR.
-All validators MUST reject any SUIT_Outer_Wrapper that begins with any element other than a suit-authentication-wrapper.
+The suit-authentication-wrapper MUST come before any element in the SUIT_Envelope, except for the OPTIONAL suit-delegation, regardless of canonical encoding of CBOR.
+All validators MUST reject any SUIT_Envelope that begins with any element other than a suit-authentication-wrapper or suit-delegation.

-A manifest that has not had authentication information added MUST still contain the suit-authentication-wrapper element, but the content MUST be nil.
+A SUIT_Envelope that has not had authentication information added MUST still contain the suit-authentication-wrapper element, but the content MUST be nil.

-The outer wrapper MUST contain only one of
+The envelope MUST contain only one of

 * a plaintext manifest: SUIT_Manifest.
 * an encrypted manifest: both a SUIT_Encryption_Wrapper and the ciphertext of a manifest.

-When the outer wrapper contains SUIT_Encryption_Wrapper, the suit-authentication-wrapper MUST authenticate the plaintext of suit-manifest-encrypted.
+When the envelope contains SUIT_Encryption_Wrapper, the suit-authentication-wrapper MUST authenticate the plaintext of suit-manifest-encrypted.
+This ensures that the manifest can be stored decrypted and that a recipient MAY convert the suit-manifest-encrypted element to a suit-manifest element.

 suit-manifest contains a SUIT_Manifest structure, which describes the payload(s) to be installed and any dependencies on other manifests.